Perpertual Coupled Simulated Annealing for Continuous Optimization: Experiments Results

-The results of the B-CSA is always better than or equal to the ones from the R-CSA, as expected, given that the initial values of B-CSA were chosen after exhaustive executions with several different initial generation temperatures.
+The results of the B-CSA are always better than or equal to the ones from the R-CSA, as expected, given that the initial values of B-CSA were chosen after exhaustive executions with several different initial generation temperatures.
 Since the PO-CSA is parameter-free, the results of the R-CSA and B-CSA, then, represents the minimum goal and the golden goal for the PO-CSA, respectively.
-However, the PO-CSA reaches equal or better solutions than the R-CSA in $98.51\%$ of the cases, only losing in $f_2$ in 5 cases, and it is equal or better than the B-CSA in $87.20\%$ of the tests, which demonstrates its good performance.
-The remaining $12.80\%$ is distributed in function $f_2$, $f_3$, $f_4$, $f_9$, $f_{10}$, $f_{11}$, $f_{12}$, $f_{13}$ e $f_{14}$.
-The worst case is the function $f_2$, with $3.57\%$ of the remaining $12.80\%$.
+No so surprisingly, the PO-CSA reached equal or better solutions than the R-CSA in $98.21\%$ of the cases, only losing in $f_2$ in 5 cases and 1 case in $f_3$.
+However, the effectiveness of the PO-CSA exceeds expectations when it is equal or better than the B-CSA in $86.90\%$ of the tests.
+The remaining $13.10\%$ cases, where PO-CSA looses for B-CSA, are distributed in functions $f_2$, $f_3$, $f_4$, $f_9$, $f_{10}$, $f_{11}$, $f_{12}$, $f_{13}$, and $f_{14}$.
+For the PO-CSA, the worst case is for the function $f_2$.